Drvolks/Maoai-public/PRIVACY.md

 - We do not collect crash reports
 - We do not collect device identifiers

-## API Communication
+## Data Shared with Third-Party AI Service

+When you send a message or request an image, Maoai transmits the following data directly from your device to **MiniMax** (`api.minimax.io`), a third-party AI service:

+- **Text prompts** — the messages you type in a conversation
+- **Conversation context** — prior messages in the current conversation, sent so the AI can provide contextual responses
+- **Image generation prompts** — text descriptions you provide when requesting an image
+- **API token** — your personal MiniMax API token, used to authenticate requests

+**No data is sent to MiniMax until you explicitly choose to send a message or generate an image.** The app requests your consent before any data is transmitted by requiring you to enter your own API token and acknowledge this data sharing on the welcome screen.
+No background or automatic data transmission occurs.

-Maoai communicates directly with the MiniMax API (`api.minimax.io`) using your personal API token.
-All API requests are made directly from your device to MiniMax's servers.
-We do not operate any intermediary servers and have no ability to intercept, read, or store your conversations.
+We do not operate any intermediary servers.
+All communication happens directly between your device and MiniMax's servers.
+We have no ability to intercept, read, or store your conversations or prompts.

-Your interactions with the MiniMax API are subject to [MiniMax's privacy policy](https://platform.minimax.io).
+Your interactions with MiniMax are subject to [MiniMax's privacy policy](https://platform.minimax.io) and [terms of service](https://platform.minimax.io).

 ## Data Storage